AdobeDocs/commerce-webapi/src/pages/graphql/develop/functional-testing.md

 Each fixture should have a corresponding rollback file.

-Magento provides fixtures in the `dev/tests/integration/testsuite/Magento/<ModuleName>/_files` directory.
+Adobe Commerce and Magento Open Source provide fixtures in the `dev/tests/integration/testsuite/Magento/<ModuleName>/_files` directory.
 Use these fixtures whenever possible.
 When you create your own fixture, also create a proper rollback.

 ### Fixture files